jaydiablo/Browscap-1/README.md

 - It has a very low memory consuption (for parsing and generating cache data)
 - All components are extendible - use your own parser, updater, formatter or cache functionality

+You can also switch the type of dataset to use - smaller, medium (default) or large:
+- The default dataset (containing all known browsers and the default properties)
+- The small dataset (with the most imporant browser only and the default properties)
+- The large dataset (with all known browsers and additional properties)

 Requirements
 --------------
-- PHP 5.3+ (it has been successfully tested with PHP 5.3.28 - PHP 5.6.0beta3, perhaps also older versions still work)
+- PHP 5.3+ (it has been successfully tested with PHP 5.3.28 - PHP 5.6.0, perhaps also older versions still work)
 - PHP 5.5+ recommended (to be able to use generators, which reduces memory consumption a lot)
 - For automatic updates: cURL extension or `allow_url_fopen` enabled in php.ini,